Megha849/HygieiaDocs/pages/hygieia/Collectors/Collectors_Review/scm/bitbucket.md

 permalink: bitbucket.html
 ---

-Configure the Bitbucket Collector to display and monitor information (related to code contribution activites) on the Hygieia Dashboard, from the Bitbucket repository.
+Configure the Bitbucket Collector to display and monitor information (related to code contribution activities) on the Hygieia Dashboard, from the Bitbucket repository.
 Collect source code details from Bitbucket based on the repository URL and Branch for which you are configuring the collector.
 Bitbucket Collector provides implementations for both Bitbucket Cloud (formerly known as Bitbucket) and Bitbucket Server (formerly known as Stash).

 Hygieia uses Spring Boot to package the collector as an executable JAR file with dependencies.